"Came from Northern Illinois to bike

 Cuyuna State Trail.
 The portion of the trail from Guthrie south through Laporte toward

-Walker is now paved.
-With the paving of this 19 mile segment, completed in 2010, the Paul Bunyan Trail now yields a continuously
+link.
+With the paving of these segments, the Paul Bunyan Trail now yields a continuously

 Lake Bemidji State Park in Bemidji Minnesota--a